Yan Xiaonan

 Yan Xiaonan (born June 16, 1989) is a Chinese professional mixed martial artist.
 She currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
-As of October 28, 2025, she is #4 in the UFC women's strawweight rankings, and #14 in the UFC women's pound-for-pound rankings.
+As of August 29, 2026, she is #9 in the Meta UFC women's strawweight rankings and #14 in the UFC women's pound-for-pound rankings.

 Background

 Yan's background is in Sanda.
 Yan attended Xi'an Sports University and was introduced to an MMA program by her coach Zhao Xuejun in 2009.
 At the Xi'an Sports University, Yan continued her practice in Sanda.
 It wasn't until 2015 that Yan switched over to MMA.

 Mixed martial arts career

 Early career

 Yan began training martial arts at the age of 13.
 She started her professional MMA career in 2009 and she has fought in various promotions, most notably Road Fighting Championship.
 She amassed a record of 9–1 (1 NC), before signing with the UFC.